If you want to target your clit with laser-like precision, this purple weirdo might be just the thing.

 It feels, almost, like my clit is vibrating of its own accord, like no toy’s involved at all.
 It’s really low-profile, taking up basically no vulvar real estate — particularly appreciated when I’m stuffing myself with large or unwieldy insertables.
 Very very little vibration is transferred to my hand in use, which is impressive considering how powerful this thing gets.
 It has eight steady intensity settings, a delightfully subtle ramping up, and the perfect number of vibration patterns: zero.

-The Zumio X is so intense that some might find it overwhelming.
-Luckily, the Zumio S offers a softer tip and lower settings, but I also learned a special trick to remedy this issue.
+The Zumio X is so intense that some might find it overwhelming, but I learned a special trick to remedy this issue.
 One day I absent-mindedly pressed the toy’s tip against my outer labia, near my clit, and it was… kind of amazing?
 The fleshy buffer sent the vibrations reverberating throughout my vulva, a ripple effect of more expansive pleasure that still shook my clit enough to bring me to orgasm.
 This is a rarity indeed, as I almost never stray from direct clitoral stimulation, but it’s a technique I use regularly with the Zumio X and one that makes me feel nice and smug about stepping out of my clitoral comfort zone.

 This toy has a few strange quirks.
 The buttons are in the complete opposite spot they should be — wrong side of the toy, wrong end.
 So I end up holding it almost like a pen, or a craft tool… like I’m applying puff paint to my clit.
 (Hey, same precision.)
 The Zumio X’s tip is also so tiny, I encountered a problem I’ve literally never had: a surface so small it’s impossible to drip lube onto it.